If I'm under 18 who can make me answer questions?

 No one can!

-Police and probation officers CAN'T order teenagers to answer questions.
+Police officers CAN'T order teenagers to answer questions.

 School teachers and principals CAN'T order a student to answer questions.

-Parents DON'T have the legal right to order their kid to answer questions.
+Parent's DON'T have the legal right to order their child to answer questions.

 In America children under the age of 18 have some of the same "basic" rights as adults.
 They are protected by the Constitution of the United States.